yds12/guarakapa/README.md

 We will use AES-256 in CBC mode for encryption.
 An initialization vector (IV) is randomly generated and stored with each message/entry.
-For the moment, we have no plans to use MAC or anything for authentication -- i.e. you will not be able to tell if the data is tampered with.
+For the moment, we have no plans to use MAC or anything for authentication -- i.e. you will not be able to tell if the data has been tampered with.